NexusOcean/mintit/README.md

 ---

 ### A self-hosted payment processor for privacy-focused cryptocurrencies.
 Accepts payments in fixed fiat amounts and notifies your application via webhooks.
-Currently supports Firo and Monero.
-Currently in progress.
+Currently supports Firo and Monero, work in progress.

 ## 📚 Current docs: **[mintit.dev](https://mintit.dev)**